ddddddreamcastle/machine-learning-package-exercise/README.md

-# my machine learning package
+# My machine learning package

-ML package for exercise and this package will implement some common algorithms without any other ml library such as sklean.
+ML package for exercising and this package will implement some common algorithms without any other ml libraries such as sklean.
 This package are only allowed to study.

 ----
 #### Requires